dennisgbrown/vocal-activity-detector/README.md

 9. I set up these batch files in the vad folder corresponding to steps 5.1-5.4 in the original author's README:
 ```
 1 label.bat -- labels the dataset using the exported model.
 We probably won't use this and will just use the labels for test-clean as provided....???
 If we do use it, need to download the exported model from the author's Google Drive linked above for the labels.
-2 record.bat -- converts raw data to .tfrecord format and puts it in LibriSpeech/tfrecords/test, train, val
+2 record.bat -- converts raw data to .tfrecord format and puts it in LibriSpeech/tfrecords/test, train, val.
+Currently hardcoded for test-clean dataset.
 3 train.bat -- train using the tfrecords.
 Puts a model into LibriSpeech/tfrecords/models/resnet1d.
 4a export.bat -- export the trained model.
 By default it dumps the exported model into LibriSpeech/tfrecords/models/resnet1d
-4b test.bat -- test the model
+4b test.bat -- test the exported model.
+Currently hardcoded for test-clean dataset.
 ```

 --> Right now, the data_dir for the steps above is read from the command line--that's the LibriSpeech directory.
-HOWEVER, the specific data set within LibriSpeech is hardcoded as test-clean for now.
+HOWEVER, the specific data set within LibriSpeech is hardcoded as test-clean for the tfrecords creation and inference/test for now.